intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 the longer term focus can go into topics much further removed from the IETF such as packaging, circular design in order to form a more holistic picture.
-The overall feeling was that the topic of metrics, telemetry, and management are quite specific and could be targets to be worked in the IETF in the near term.
+The overall feeling was that the topic of metrics, telemetry, and management are quite specific and could be targets to be worked on in the IETF in the near term.

 The next part of the discussion highlighted the need to understand the